Medical Cannabis Frequently Asked Questions

 Washington regulations do not differentiate between "medical" and "recreational" cannabis products.
 However, products that meet the Department of Health product requirements have passed more stringent testing standards and may be more beneficial to patients.
-DOH compliant products fall into three categories (General Use, High-CBD and High-THC) and can be identified by the three special logos found on the packaging (see A Patient's Guide to Compliant Cannabis Products).
+DOH compliant products fall into three categories (General Use, High-CBD and High-THC) and can be identified by the three special logos found on the packaging (see our Medical Cannabis Product Compliance page.)

 Note: Any licensed retail store may sell DOH compliant products; except for DOH compliant High-THC products which may only be sold by a medically-endorsed retail store and may only be purchased by a qualifying patient or designated provider who is registered in the database.

 - How do I know if the product I want to buy has been tested for pesticides and heavy metals?

 Current regulations do not require cannabis products to be tested for pesticides or heavy metals unless it is a Department of Health (DOH) compliant product per WAC 246-70.
 However, consumers may ask the retail store for third-party test results of any products being sold on their shelves.